 As Ester Peony almost sang, Poland decided their representative on a Sunday.
 Poland’s national final Tu Bije Serce Europy produced some memorable moments.
 One of which was Ahlena and her song ‘Booty’ which raised eyebrows across the Eurovision fandom and in Poland due to the interesting lyrics which were about how her man loves her booty.
 The lyrics were deemed inappropriate and obscene according to former TVP president Janusz Daszczyński.
 However, despite the backlash, the lyrics weren’t changed and the song went ahead as normal.

-For her performance, she walked around the stage singing the song as the LEDs featured peach emojis, and words such as ‘Booty’ and ‘Nasty’ appeared in big letters.
+For her performance, she walked around the stage singing the song while some of the lyrics appeared on the LEDs.
 Unfortunately for her, the jury and public didn’t understand her song from an academic perspective and she finished last.
 But as it was revealed, she finished last in the jury, loud boos echoed around the studio proving some were unhappy with this decision.

 Luke Black’s debut performance of ‘Samo mi se spava’

 Serbia once again used ‘Pesma za Evroviziju’ as their national final selection for Serbia.
 After Konstrakta made the top 5 last year, Serbia were hopeful that one of their 32 songs in the lineup could do even better!
 There were many fan favourites such as the new Hurricane, Filip Baloš and Zejna.
 The most talked about performance was by Luke Black and his dark electro pop song ‘Samo mi se spava’ which roughly translates as ‘I’m just sleepy’ in English.